HeardLibrary/digital-scholarship/script/codegraf/ees2/index.md

 3. When describing angles, Python measures angles in radians, where 180 degrees = pi radian.
 That is, divide the angle in degrees by 180, then multiply by pi.
 Since most people aren't familiar with radians, write a script that will allow a user to input an angle in degrees, convert the degrees to radians, then calculate the cosine of the input angle.
 Test your script with 45 degrees, whose cosine is 0.70710678118 .
 4. Write a script that lets a user enter a string.
 Then convert what they entered into all caps, all lower case, and title case.
 5. **Case insensitivity**.
 It is often useful to check a user's input without concern for capitalization.
 The easiest way to do that is to convert what the user entered into all lower case, then check for equivalence with an all lower-case string.
 Write a script that lets the user input a string, then print the boolean result for comparing whether their string was equal to 'sister' with any kind of capitalization.
 6. Import the `time.sleep()` function to use without a prefix.
 Then make the script wait (sleep) for one second.
-If you get stuck, you can watch video below.
-7. Import the datetime module abbreviated as `dt`.
-Instantiate `now` as a date and as a datetime using the abbreviation, and print the value of `now`.
-You will probably need to look at the examples.
-If you get stuck, you can watch the video below.
-8. The `time()` funtion (no arguments) from the time (NOT datetime) module gives the number of seconds since the midnight before January 1, 1970.
-Time how long it takes the user to enter something (or just press the `Enter`/`return` key) by finding the difference in time from before the input statement and after it.
-You can turn this into a reaction time tester by having one person click the run button and another person press the `Enter` key as soon as they see or hear the first person click run.
-You can also see how long it takes Python to execute a line of code by just not having an input statement.
 1. Create a list containing the names of the days of the week.
 Print the list item for Tuesday.
 2. Assign a URL (including the `http://` or `https://` part) to a variable, then use the `.split()` method to break the URL into pieces based on the position of `/` characters.
 Note: select and copy a URL from the URL bar of a browser to get the full URL.
 Which list item contains the domain name (e.g. `vanderbilt.edu` or `calendar.google.com`)?
 Will that always be the same?
 Write an expression for the domain name, and print it.
 3. If you have a domain name like `vanderbilt.edu`, `www.library.vanderbilt.edu`, or `calendar.google.com`, how can you determine how many parts it has that are separated by periods (dots)?
 (Hint: first split it into a list.)
 How can you write a general expression for the last part of any domain name?
 Modify your script from the last exercise to allow a user to paste in a full URL copied from a browser bar, then tell the user the kind of domain (`com`, `edu`, `org`, etc.) for the URL.
 Note: copy the URL from the browser bar so that it will have the `http://` or `https://` part of the URL.